25 Types of Succulents That Make Great Houseplants

 Curio rowleyanus, better known as string of pearls, is a succulent that’s actually part of the daisy family.
 It’s gratifying for home gardeners because it grows so quickly and is easy to propagate.
 It has quite particular light requirements, preferring bright light in the morning and shade in the afternoon.
 In nature, this succulent prevents exposure to direct sunlight by growing under other plants.

-Choosing the right pot size for string of pearls is a key consideration; the plant doesn’t like to rest on damp soil.
+String of pearls plants prefer low humidity but can tolerate higher humidity than some succulents.
+Choosing the right pot size, however, is a key consideration; the plant doesn’t like to rest in damp soil.

 11. Ponytail Palm (Beaucarnea recurvata)